lambdaclass/lambda_ethereum_rust/README.md

 ### Build

 #### Rust
-To build the node, you will need the rust toolchain, plus a working clang:
+To build the node, you will need the rust toolchain:
 1. First, [install asdf](https://asdf-vm.com/guide/getting-started.html):
 2. Add the rust plugin:
 ```shell